Hasanaginica: Adaptations

 Hasanaginica was the only authentic ballad included into La Guzla, an 1827 literary hoax of Prosper Mérimée.

 In 1909, Milan Ogrizović penned a three-part play, adapting the story for the theater.

-A movie entitled Hasanaginica was made in 1967 starring Milena Dravić and Rade Marković.
-This was followed in 1983 by a Yugoslav television movie featuring Žarko Laušević and Aleksandra Nikolić.
+A film entitled Hasanaginica was made in 1967 starring Milena Dravić and Rade Marković.
+This was followed in 1983 by a Yugoslav television film featuring Žarko Laušević and Aleksandra Nikolić.

 In 2000, an opera based on Hasanaginica premiered at the National Theatre of Sarajevo and was later released on CD.
 The libretto was written by Nijaz Alispahić and the composer was Asim Horozić.

 Hasanaginica by TV Sarajevo was a TV film with Nada Đurevska in the title role, Josip Pejaković as Hasan Aga and Miralem Zupčević as Beg Pintorović.

 In 2006, Hasanaginica premiered at the Croatian National Theatre in Zagreb.
-Mustafa Nadarević directed and played the lead role while Ljupco Konstantinov composed it.
+Mustafa Nadarević directed and played the lead role while Ljupčo Konstantinov composed it.

 In 2009, Hasanaginica premiered at the Serbian National Theatre.
 It was directed by Ivana Dragutinović Maričić, conducted by Mladen Jagušt, and composed by Rastislav Kambasković.